One small action you can take which has a huge positive environmental impact, is to plant a tree. (or more than one if you can!)

 - They are good for you – Trees have been shown to reduce stress, improve mood and some can even help boost our immune systems

 - They support wildlife, and biodiversity.
-A Single oak tree can support 500 species of insect!
+A Single oak tree can support over 280 species of insect!
 Give shelter and food for birds, as well as providing a food source for deer, squirrels and badgers from its acorns.
 The leaves that fall provide shelter for more insects and a place for fungi to grow.
 Doesn’t have to be an oak tree though all trees will provide some nature with a home or food source.
 And fruit trees provide food for you too!

 - They absorb CO2.
 Helping to prevent climate change.
 A young tree can absorb abrond 13lb a year whist a 10 year old tree around 48lb.